Performance & UX

 • Are you asking for too many fields?

-• Are validation and error states obvious?
+• Are validation and error states obvious and helpful?

-If your team says, "sales likes to know company size, tool stack, budget range, and use case before the first call," that does not automatically mean the first form should ask for all of it.
+As a rule, demo form friction should match qualification need, not internal habit.
+If your team says, "Sales needs to know company size, tool stack, and budget before the first call," that doesn't mean the first form must capture it all.

 7. Objection handling